codesandbox/codesandbox-client/CONTRIBUTING.md

 2. Your environment needs to be running Node v.
 10
 3.  from the root of the project: `yarn` to install all dependencies
+4.  from the root of the project: `yarn build:deps` to build common and the notifications dependencies
-4.  from the root of the project: `yarn start`
+5.  from the root of the project: `yarn start`
     - this builds the dependencies (`codesandbox-api` and `codesandbox-browserfs`) and runs the `app` development environment, available on [http://localhost:3000/s/new](http://localhost:3000/s/new)
     - on subsequent runs you can also bypass dependencies building and use `yarn start:fast`
     - if you want to work on the homepage, start it with `yarn start:home`, it will be available on [http://localhost:8000/](http://localhost:8000/)